Archive for November, 2011

 If you want to be adventurous (short of going hunting yourself) you might consider a Heritage turkey.
 It’s the closest you’ll find to a wild turkey and you’ll notice a remarkably heavy game flavor.
 The breast is smaller and dark meat is predominant.
 You need to be aware that this type of turkey will cook faster and tend to dry out easier.
 Basting this turkey every 15-20 minutes is important.

 Another type of turkey I’ve tried that I thought was succulent and moist is a brand from a California ranch called Willie Bird.
 These turkeys are in high demand and they tend to run out of them quickly.
-Williams-Sonoma sometimes carries a certain number of them for special order.
 Again, the breast will be somewhat smaller than a conventional bird, and these are flavorful turkeys.

-My all-time favorite turkey is still Bell & Evans, suppliers of the White House turkey each year.
+My all-time favorite turkey is still Bell & Evans, suppliers of the White House turkey each year and usually available at Whole Foods Market.
 These free-range birds are allowed to mature slowly and still have as much breast meat as any conventional brand.
 The meat has a slightly rich turkey flavor without crossing into game territory.
 Every Bell & Evans turkey I have roasted has been juicy on the inside and beautifully bronzed on the outside.
 They do tend to cook a little faster than conventional turkeys however, so be sure and keep your thermometer handy.

 As I do every year, I’ll be writing/tweeting/posting some quick tips and tricks to get through the holidays in a stress-free and organized way.
 So, tell Aunt Bertha to settle down, you’ve got dinner handled.